aaron-p1/threading.nvim/README.md

 - mutable tables
 - make changing upvalue to a function value work
 - `mpack.encode` may fail if data is too large
+- override vim functions that should work in thread natively but are not available (e.g. `vim.system()`)
+- check if pipe read function could process data in wrong order (e.g. when blocking read function)

 ## Usage